 The beneficial effect of this for cyclists worldwide is that to comply on a global level, helmet manufacturers must use extremely rigorous standards as a starting point.

 Key measurements in the test deal with the amount of impact a helmet is able to absorb, how well it disperses impact, and how well it stays attached to your head under duress.

 The United States and European Union operate under very similar standards with the CPSC and CE respectively.

 For both of these standards, helmets are lab-tested with anvils dropped from up to 2 meters high.

 Different areas of the helmet are then stress tested and head coverage is considered.

 When you buy a helmet from an online merchant, the odds are youʼre buying a CPSC/CE standard helmet.

 The CSPC and CE standards have become the closest thing bike helmet manufacturers have to an international standard.

 Perhaps no other country has a standard quite as tough as Australiaʼs AS/NZS 2063:2008 standard.

-Road cyclists in Australia looking to buy a helmet from an online retailer will need to make sure that the version they are buying is AS/NZS 1698:2006 compliant, otherwise, in the eyes of the Australian law, you might as well ride without a helmet at all.
+Road cyclists in Australia looking to buy a helmet from an online retailer will need to make sure that their version is AS/NZS 1698:2006 compliant.
+Otherwise, in the eyes of Australian law, you might as well ride without a helmet at all.